seal-chain/seal-contract/README.md

 Quick Start: Browser
 ---

-The easiest way to try Pact is [in the browser](http://test.sealchain.io:6662).
+The easiest way to try Seal is [in the browser](http://test.sealchain.io:6662).

 defn
 ---